microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.skip#1
 * since: v1.10

 Unconditionally skip the currently running test.
 Test is immediately aborted.
-This is similar to [`method: Test.skip#2`].
+This is similar to [`method: Test.skip`].

 ## method: TestInfo.skip#2
 * since: v1.10

 Conditionally skips the currently running test with an optional description.
-This is similar to [`method: Test.skip#3`].
+This is similar to [`method: Test.skip`].

 ### param: TestInfo.skip#2.condition
 * since: v1.10